Capital City

 Employees are granted paid reservist leave every year upon receiving the government-issued Notification of National Service Call-Up (SAF 100).

 Employment can be terminated by either the employer or employee with legal notice, ensuring reasons align with the contract and are non-discriminatory.
-Full notice terminations result in payment on the last day, while terminations without notice lead to payment within seven days.
+Full notice terminations result in payment on the last day, while terminations without notice lead to payment within three days, not including Sunday (or any such rest day as determined by the employer) or public holidays.
 Compliant terminations include:

 In Singapore, the minimum notice period is initially set at 1 day and can be extended based on the following tenure:

 While there is no legal mandate for employers to provide severance payments, employment contracts or collective agreements often indicate "Retrenchment Benefit" payments after completing two years of service.
-It is customary to offer 2-4 weeks' pay for each year of employment upon termination.
+It is customary to offer 2 weeks' to 1 month's salary per year of service upon termination.
+Employers with at least ten employees are required to notify the Ministry of Manpower of any retrenchment within five working days after affected employees are notified.

 Copied to Clipboard